 Port Durres is the 10th largest cargo port on Adriatic Sea, handling over 3,4 million tonnes of cargo annually.
 Many railways and roads pass through the city.
 It is the starting point of Albania's national roads SH2 and SH4, also of the Pan-European Corridor 8.
 It also serves as the main train station on the national railway HSH (Hekurudha Shqiptare).

 There are some well-preserved Roman arenas in Durees which have been excavated in the city's old quarter.
 Established as Epidamnus by the Greeks in 7th century BC, Durres was seized by the Illyrians and then passed to the Romans.
-In 4th century AD Durres became capital of the Roman province Epirus Nova, but during its history, it later came under control of Byzantines, Crusaders, Sicilians, Venicians, Serbs, Albanians and Greeks.
+In 4th century AD Durres became capital of the Roman province Epirus Nova, but during its history, it later came under control of Byzantines, Crusaders, Sicilians, Venetians, Serbs, Albanians and Greeks.
 In 1913 it was declared capital of independent Albania but was overrun by Austrians and later Italians in World War I.

 Port Durres cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Durres, Albania.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Durres, Tirana, Albania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |ms La Belle de l'Adriatique||08:00||18:00|

 - Cruise Industry

 Fred Olsen Cruise Lines introduced a new voyage to the Balkan Peninsula in 2022 aboard MS Bolette ("MS Amsterdam" when operated by Holland America...December 25, 2020